How to buy a hotel:

 Before you buy: 4 major considerations

-First, let’s look at things to consider before shopping for a property.
+First, let’s look at things to consider before your hotel purchase.

 Set your goals and criteria